biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

 ### 2. Making Changes

-- We (developers) work on our respective branches, making changes and improvements.

 - Follow the project's coding standards and guidelines while making modifications (evolving standards are occuring during the development process, so if we're uncertain about how to proceed or if the modification might impact existing standards, we should consult with our team members via Slack).

-- Write descriptive self-explanatory Git commit message
+- Write a descriptive self-explanatory Git commit message
 	- Format: [JIRA issue #]: short  description  of  the  change
 	- Example: 57: added colors

 - Commit regularly

 ### 3. Create Pull Request (PR)
-- Once changes are ready, initiate a PR for review (to facilitate code reviews, do not push directly to the develop branch.
-Instead, push changes to feature branches.)
+- When you ready to submit your changes, start the procedure to create a pull request (PR) to initiate a code review:
+	- git push --set-upstream origin [name of your_branch] for the first time you are pushing your new branch to the remote repo.
+		- This will create a connection between your local branch with the branch of the same name on the repo, such that all subsequent commits on your local branch when pushed will update the branch on the remote.
+		- Result: in GitHub, under Branches, you should see a new entry for your branch.
+	- In GitHub, create a new PR and choose the base branch to be the `develop` branch.
+This is the branch the changes when approved will be pushed to.

-- Generally, for every branch you need to create **only one** PR.
+- For every branch, create **only one** PR.

 - When creating PR, write in PR comment:
 	- Link to task in Jira;